 After countless hours of research, you’ve finally come to the conclusion that your organization needs to implement a performance management system.
-Now, you might be tempted to stick with your HRIS’s performance management module, but here’s why you should consider otherwise.
+You might be tempted to stick with your HRIS’s performance management module, but here’s why you should consider otherwise.

 Clunky UI and Bad User Experience

-After a simple comparison between HRIS and performance management software, you will notice the stark difference between user interfaces.
-Not only are HRIS modules clunky, but they are not built for ease of use for everyone in an organization or company.
+After a simple comparison between HRIS and performance management software, one thing becomes clear: the user interfaces are wildly different.
+Not only are HRIS modules clunky, but they are not built with usability in mind.